 Dr. Danielle Shallcross (pronouns: she/her/hers) is a supervising psychologist for the Guilty Except for Insanity (GEI) program.
 She received her doctoral degree from Argosy University/Honolulu and completed internship and post-doctoral training at NYU Langone in Brooklyn, NY.
 She brings years of experience as a licensed clinical psychologist and certified alcohol and drug counselor having worked in a variety of settings and a variety of states.
 Her specialties include Addiction Recovery, Co-occurring Disorders, Trauma Recovery, and working with individuals in the LGBTQ+ communities.
 She is EMDR certified and has many years’ experience with DBT.
 She is currently interested and developing a curriculum in Stalking Interventions and Risk Assessment.

-Dr. Molly Shepard (pronouns: she/her/hers) is a psychologist resident (supervised by Amie Hvizdak, PsyD and Jen Snyder, PhD), with anticipated licensure in October 2021.
-She works primarily for the Sexual Offending Treatment Program (SOTP), conducting Psychosexual Evaluations and Violence Risk Assessments, as well as providing sexual offense-specific treatment to patients in the GEI and civil programs.
-She supervises the SOTP rotation, co-facilitates Intern Group Supervision, and serves as a mentor on the OSH-PIP Research Committee.
+Dr. Molly Shepard (pronouns: she/her/hers) is a supervising psychologist for the Sexual Offending Treatment Program (SOTP) rotation; as an early career professional, she receives tiered supervision from Amie Hvizdak, PsyD.
+Dr. Shepard also co-facilitates Intern Group Supervision and serves as a mentor on the OSH-PIP Research Committee.
+She primarily works for SOTP, conducting Psychosexual Evaluations and Violence Risk Assessments, as well as providing sexual offense-specific treatment to patients in the GEI and civil programs.
 She completed her pre-doctoral internship with OSH-PIP (2019-2020), including the FES, GEI, DBT, and SORA rotations.
 She graduated from Palo Alto University with an emphasis in Forensic Psychology.
-Her clinical and research interests involve sexual and violence risk mitigation, sexual offense-specific treatment, personality functioning, trauma-informed care, systems issues, and supervision.
+Her clinical and research interests involve sexual and violence risk mitigation, sexual offense-specific treatment, personality functioning, trauma-informed care, systems issues, culture/diversity, and supervision.

 Dr. Jen Snyder (pronouns: she/her/hers) is a supervising psychologist in Guilty Except for Insanity (GEI) Program, and provides consultation across units as a part of the Behavioral Psychology Services team.
 She has worked at OSH since 2013.
 She received her doctoral degree from the University of Kansas in 1998.
 She completed her pre-doctoral internship at a joint program between the University of North Carolina at Chapel Hill Medical School and the Federal Bureau of Prisons, and completed a post-doctoral fellowship on the Pre-trial Evaluation Unit at Dorothea Dix Hospital in Raleigh, North Carolina.
 Before coming to OSH, she was the Chief Psychologist on both the Adult Admissions Unit and the Forensic Services Unit at Central Regional Hospital in Butner, North Carolina.
 Her clinical and research interests include assessment and treatment of severe psychopathology, particularly schizophrenia; assessment and restoration of competency to stand trial; and assessment and treatment of those found not guilty by reason of insanity.